djacovini/burger/README.md

 # Node Express Handlebars

 ### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

-### Read This

-When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it will be blocked.
-If you are experiencing a Heroku connection error, this could be why.

-### Important

-* **This assignment must be deployed.** Be sure to utilize the [MYSQL Heroku Deployment Guide](../../Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.

-### Before You Begin

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* The app stores every burger in a database, whether devoured or not.

+In this assignment, I created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

+* **This assignment must be deployed.** Be sure to utilize the [MYSQL Heroku Deployment Guide](../../Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.

 * [Check out this video of the app for a run-through of how it works](https://youtu.be/msvdn95x9OM).

-### Submission on BCS

-* **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

-## Instructions

 #### App Setup